-Tn-Seq: Bacterial Genetics in the 21st Century
+Tn-Seq: Microbial Genetics for the 21st Century and PacBio Genomes

-A bibliography of this group’s publications acknowledging MSI is attached.
+A bibliography of this group’s publications is attached.